Is California an At-Will State?

-This article will help you understand the definition of at-will employment in California and inform you of California labor and employment laws that protect your rights.
+Read on to understand at-will employment in California and the labor and employment laws that protect your rights.

 Simply, California at-will employment means that an employer can dismiss an employee with no prior warning and for any just reason.
 Likewise, in at-will employment states employees can also leave a company without reason or warning.